catalyst-network/Catalyst/README.md

 Our api docs can be found on our documentation site [https://catalyst-network.github.io/Catalyst/api](https://catalyst-network.github.io/Catalyst/api)

-## Quick Start Guide
+## Quick Start Guide for Node

-This is a quick start guide for new and existing .Net developers
+This is a quick start guide for running a node on the Catalyst test network

 #### 1. Install .Net